 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (LinkedIn Ads deep analysis), lists specific capabilities (25 checks across 5 domains plus specialized features), and provides explicit trigger guidance with natural user terms.
-It follows third-person voice throughout and is concise without being vague.
+This is a strong skill description that clearly defines its scope (LinkedIn Ads deep analysis), lists specific capabilities (27 checks across 5 domains plus specialized features), and provides explicit trigger guidance with natural user terms.
+It follows third-person voice, is concise without being vague, and occupies a clearly distinct niche.

 | Dimension | Reasoning | Score |